 You require a bat survey because all 18 protected species of bats living and breeding in the UK are fully protected by law, and the works you are planning could potentially disturb them.
 Statutes protecting bat species situated across the UK include the Wildlife and Countryside Act 1981, the Natural Environment and Rural Communities Act 2006, and the Conservation of Habitats and Species Regulations 2019.

-Other overlapping pieces of UK and European legislation protect bats and bat roosts, support bats and prevent disturbance or harm from coming to them, even unintentionally or unwittingly.
-Anyone carrying out a new development on land that houses bats at the first instance need to acquire a European protected species licence (bat licence).
-Without a European protected species licence for roosting bats, you are liable to prosecution if you inadvertently or deliberately kill, disperse, capture, injure, harm or disturb bats in any way, shape or form.
+Other overlapping pieces of UK and European legislation protect bats, bat roosts and other potential roosting sites, support bats and prevent disturbance or harm from coming to them, even unintentionally or unwittingly.
+Anyone carrying out a new development on land that houses bats at the first instance needs to acquire a European protected species licence (bat licence).
+Without a European protected species licence for roosting bats, you are liable to prosecution if you inadvertently or deliberately kill, injure, disperse, capture, harm or disturb bats in any way, shape or form.

 What Kind of Works Would Affect Bats?

 Various types of proposed development works could potentially affect bats present on the site.
 It could be argued that any works would prompt the need to undertake a bat survey.
-However, in terms of tangible examples, development works that could impact bats include extension, conversion, modification or demolition works, road building and maintenance, and hedgerow or tree removal.
+However, in terms of tangible examples, works that could impact bats native to the area include extension, conversion, modification or demolition works, road building and maintenance, and hedgerow or tree removal.

 What is a Bat Survey?

-Although there are several types of assessment to address different considerations, the two most common bat surveys are:
+Although there are several types of more detailed assessment to address different considerations, the two types that are classed as the most common bat surveys are:

 - An initial assessment (phase one survey) – often called a Scoping Bat Survey or Preliminary Roost Assessment (PRA)

 - A nocturnal/activity survey (phase two survey) – often called a Bat Emergence Survey, Dusk and Dawn Survey or Bat Emergence and Re-Entry Survey (BERS).